fortrabbit/help/docs/install-laravel-6-pro.md

 $ ssh {{app-name}}@deploy.{{region}}.frbit.com secrets OBJECT_STORAGE
 ```

-Then put the values to your .env file an prefix the keys with `OBJECT_STORAGE_`.
+Then put the values to your `.env` file and prefix the keys with `OBJECT_STORAGE_`.
 In your `webpack.mix.js` you load the plugin and configure it with the env vars:

 ```js